 Is risotto gluten-free?

 Yes!
-Risotto is a perfect side dish for those who eat gluten-free!
+Risotto is a rice-based side dish, making it perfect for those who eat gluten-free.

 How do you add flavor to risotto?

-Pesto is perfect for risotto because it easily adds such a vibrant flavor that happens to go great with mains like whole roasted chicken!
-Other risotto recipes call for white wine, butter, lemon juice, and parmesan, but I am biased to this pesto risotto recipe!
+Pesto is perfect for risotto because it easily adds such a vibrant flavor that happens to go great with mains like Whole Roasted Chicken!
+Other risotto recipes call for white wine, butter, and lemon juice, but I am biased toward this pesto risotto recipe!
 Try it, and I think you’ll agree!

 Do I make homemade pesto or use pre-made pesto for pesto risotto?